jplf/radiog/README.md

 | 04 April 2020 | A first version is pushed to github |
 | 20 March 2020 | Make a copy of the original radiok |

+### Bugs
+* It is still hard to master the bluetooth connection on the raspberry

 ### Layout
 This application is split in 2 parts : the backend implementing the sound player services and the frontend giving users a nice web interface to the the services.
 The backend services are available by http rest requests.